vipulnaik/diet-exercise-health/notes/2023-08-23-wisdom-tooth-removal-right-side.md

 On the pulse oximeter, my SpO2 came at 97%.
 My heart rate stabilized in the range of 59-62 bpm.

+### Measurement on 2023-08-25 around 8:15 AM

+This measurement was taken shortly after waking up and completing a bowel movement.

+My temperature reading was in the range from 97.3 to 98.5 degrees Fahrenheit.

+On the pulse oximeter, my SpO2 started at 99% then dipped to 98% briefly before returning to 99%.
+My heart rate was in the range of 49 to 55 bpm.

 ## Appointment

 ### Arrival at office